antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 This Raku implementation closely follows the Java implementation [AAp3].

 The subset of functions with the prefix "trie-" follows the one used in the Mathematica package [AAp2].
-That is the "top-level" sub-system of function names; the sub-system is follows the typical Object-Oriented Programming (OOP) Raku style.
+That is the "top-level" sub-system of function names; the sub-system follows the typical Object-Oriented Programming (OOP) Raku style.

 **Remark:** Below Mathematica and Wolfram Language (WL) are used as synonyms.